lerna-stack/akka-entity-replication/docs/implementation_guide.md

         // The number of roles is the number of replicas.
 It is recommended to set up at least three roles. multi-raft-roles = ["replica-default"]

+        // log compaction settings
+        compaction {

+          // Time interval to check the size of the log and check if a snapshotting is needed to be taken log-size-check-interval = 10s

+          // Threshold for saving snapshots and compaction of the log log-size-threshold = 10000

           // Time to keep a cache of snapshots in memory snapshot-cache-time-to-live = 10s

-        // Threshold for saving snapshots and compaction of the log snapshot-log-size-threshold = 10000

-        // Time interval to check the size of the log and check if a snapshotting is needed to be taken snapshot-interval = 10s
+        }
     }
 }
 ```